lbaehren/lofarsoft/src/pipeline/docs/sphinx/source/overview/overview/index.rst

 up a pipeline, let's first take a bird's-eye overview of the concepts involved.

-The figure shows a schmatic pipeline layout, illustrating most of the relevant concepts.
+The figure shows a schematic pipeline layout, illustrating most of the relevant concepts.
 We will consider each of these in turn below.

 .. image:: ../pipeline-flowchart.png